AMSTERDAM AIRPORT: general information

 Schiphol is the home base of MartinAiry, Dutch Airlines, KLM and Transavia.
 Amsterdam airport also serves as a European hub for Delta Air Lines.

-The most recent terminal of Amsterdam Airport was finalized in 1994 and expanded in 2007 with Terminal 4, although this part is not recognised as a separate building.
-The aiport also has 5 main runways and landing, plus one that is used for general aviation.
+The main building of Amsterdam Airport was finished in 1994 and expanded in 2007.
+There are plans for further airport expansion (2016-2018), featuring a new Pier in Departure Hall 1.
+The airport also has 5 main runways and landing, plus one that is used for general aviation.

 Under Schiphol Amsterdam airport is a fully underground rail station with a train service that operates 24 hours a day at the center of Amsterdam, other Dutch city, several German cities and Brussels, Antwerp and Paris.